+The Board has considered emerging risks.
 The Board seeks to mitigate the internal risks by regular review of performance, monitoring progress and compliance with internal procedures.
 In the mitigation and management of these risks the Board applies the principles in the Financial Reporting Council's "Guidance on Risk Management, Internal Control and Related Financial and Business Reporting".
-Details of the Company's internal controls are contained in the Corporate Governance Report on pages 28 to 30.
+Details of the Company's internal controls are contained in the Corporate Governance Report on pages 33 to 36.